stud-io/git-sync-test/README.md

 # git-sync-test

-A simple project to test git syncing between git.logius.nl, git.rijksapps.nl and github.
-Which now has changes.
+A simple project to test git syncing with a diverging branch on one of the remotes.
+Oh joy.